Data Replication (beta)

 Tech preview This is a technology preview and is not yet supported for use in production environments.

-The Data Replication service is integrated with Cloud Pak for Data as a Service.
-It is configured as an asset type that you add to a project.
-As an asset type, it consists of a source database, schema, and table and a corresponding target.
-After you create a Data Replication asset, you need to start running the replication asset, which runs continuously.
+The Data Replication is configured as an asset type that you add to a project.
+After you create and install a Data Replication instance, you need to start running the replication asset, which runs continuously.

-For the beta, you can use the multi-cloud technology and architecture to replicate source databases from Amazon RDS for PostgreSQL and Db2 on Cloud.
-You can replicate to Db2 on Cloud and Db2 Warehouse.
+You can use the multi-cloud technology and architecture to replicate source databases from Amazon RDS for PostgreSQL and Oracle.
+You can replicate to Db2 on Cloud, Db2 Warehouse, and Apache Kafka.

 The beta version of Data Replication includes the following key features: